-- (4) Spertus Museum (formerly College of Jewish Studies), Chicago Of the 38 items, 31 remain: two were deaccessioned and five have been lost. - (5) Boston Hebrew College (formerly Hebrew Teachers College) In 2010, eight items were found in the library of the Boston Hebrew College.

-- (6) Skirball Museum (Museum of HUC, Cincinnati), Los Angeles While only 99 objects were sent originally, another 40 were acquired in 1952 and 15 in 1954.
-Aside from one Torah crown that was stolen from a traveling exhibit in the 1950's and five missing objects, all others were located. - (7) The Temple, Cleveland, Ohio
+- (16) Hebrew Theological College, Skokie, Illinois - All 53 objects were located, however, efforts were being made for objects to be rehoused and properly identified. - (17) Spertus Museum (formerly College of Jewish Studies), Chicago Of the 38 items, 31 remain: two were deaccessioned and five have been lost. - (18) Boston Hebrew College (formerly Hebrew Teachers College) In 2010, eight items were found in the library of the Boston Hebrew College. - (19) Skirball Museum (Museum of HUC, Cincinnati), Los Angeles While only 99 objects were sent originally, another 40 were acquired in 1952 and 15 in 1954.
+Aside from one Torah crown that was stolen from a traveling exhibit in the 1950's and five missing objects, all others were located. - (20) The Temple, Cleveland, Ohio